-Specific cost reduction strategies to partly offset this decline have been implemented.
-They include property lease cost reductions, the establishment of a new transport facility at Hazelmere which was fully operational in September 2015, the rationalisation and replacement of specific motorised fleet, employee reductions and the introduction of new IT solutions to support customer service and operational efficiency and cost reduction initiatives.
+Cost reduction strategies have continued to be implemented across the business.
+These include significant property lease cost reductions, the rationalisation and replacement of specified fleet, employee reductions and IT solutions introduced to support customer service, operational efficiencies and cost reduction initiatives.